ttwheeler/LetsGoTo/README.md

 * Express
 * MongoDB w/ Monoose

-*I used React / Express as a base, Bootstrap and MUI for consistent and flexible UI design, and MongoDB with a Mongoose schema for a simple document storage setup.*
+A quick note on tech stack decisions: I used React / Express as a base, Bootstrap and MUI for consistent and flexible UI design, and MongoDB with a Mongoose schema for a simple document storage setup.